What Is a Gift Letter?

 - VA/FHA/Conventional Gift Letter.
 Similar to the Mortgage Gift Letter, this document is used to verify that the gifted money you use towards your VA, FHA, or conventional loan is a gift and not a loan

 - Gift Thank You Letter.
 Use this letter to express your gratitude towards the person who gave you a gift.

 Gifts requiring additional certification may include cash, checks, property to secure the loan, or forgiving debt.
 A Gift Letter should contain the name and contact information of the gifter, specify the relationship between the parties, give a description of the gift, and state when the gift was made.
 The gifter and the receiver should sign the letter before sending it to the bank.
 The letter must confirm that the received money or property is unconditional and is not expected to be returned or repaid.
 If the letter is written by any other person than the gifter, the letter is considered invalid.

 This is a one-page example of a mortgage gift letter.
 As with other letters of this kind, it notes that no repayment of this gift is expected or implied either in the form of cash or future services of the recipient.

 A gift letter is written correspondence stating that money is sent to a friend or relative is a gift.
 Oftentimes a gift is made towards purchasing a new home or other real estate property.
 This is a simple version of a gift letter.

 This is a simple one-page VA/FHA/Conventional Gift Letter.
 It contains a reference to the Section 1010 of Title 18 of the United States Code (Department of Housing and Urban Development Transactions), which is not quoted in full.

-Letters such as this act as a formal statement prepared by the person who gives somebody money or property, without expecting the recipient to pay them back or compensate them some other way.
+This letter acts as a formal statement prepared by the person who gives somebody money or property, without expecting the recipient to pay them back or compensate them some other way.